-- Initial selection criteria should reflect the internal assessment requirements of the nominating institution; for example, an essay graded First Class Honours, or of MA or PhD standard
+1. Initial selection criteria should reflect the internal assessment requirements of the nominating institution: for example, an essay graded First Class Honours, or of MA or PhD standard.

 Methods of research and delivery should reflect good practice in design history.
 For example, an ideal essay would demonstrate one or more of the following:

-- a sophisticated approach to interpretation, utilising relevant theoretical perspectives (Marxism, feminism, etc.)
+· a sophisticated approach to interpretation, utilizing relevant theoretical perspectives (Marxism, feminism, etc.)